 To improve sustainability practices within the supply chain we follow a 4-step management process:

 In connection with the further development of Bayer’s sustainability strategy, we intend to set new priorities within our four-step management process to improve sustainability practices in the supply chain.
 Our activities aiming at implementing and further developing steps 1–3 will remain in place and continue to serve as the basis for our work.
 However, we will continue to expand the activities regarding supplier development (step 4).
-Our goal is to support relevant suppliers and enable them to demonstrate positive successes with regard to their sustainability performance over the long term.
+With the Sustainability Supplier Development Framework, Bayer supports relevant suppliers and enable them to demonstrate positive successes with regards to their sustainability performance over the long term.
 Bayer retains the right to terminate a supplier relationship if no improvement is observed and follow a consequence management approach.
 Bayer works continuously to strategically evolve sustainability topics in procurement, particularly greenhouse gas emissions in the value chain (GHG Scope3), human rights, and supplier inclusion & diversity.
 More information about these focus topics can be found on Strategic Sustainability Focus Areas.

 Through CDP Supply Chain, we ask our strategically important suppliers and those who account for a significantly high proportion of our scope 3 emissions to disclose their climate protection program with Bayer.
 We aim to learn more about their greenhouse gas emissions and our share of their emissions, attributable to the goods and services sourced by us.
 We also look at their reduction targets and use of renewable electricity.
 Furthermore, we aim to identify potential for reducing greenhouse gas emissions among our suppliers and incorporate this potential into our supplier development efforts.

 Since 2021, we also developed additional Procurement Sustainability KPIs for Supplier Inclusion & Diversity.